efugier/smartcat/README.md

 Puts a brain behind `cat`!
 CLI interface to bring language models in the Unix ecosystem and allow power users to make the most out of llms.

+It relies on good io handling to expand great prompts making the model play nice as a cli tool with user input.

+Currently supports **ChatGPT** and **Mistral**.

 ![](assets/workflow.gif)

 - [Installation](#installation-)